pawann-2000/Newspaper/README.md

 - Provides news for developers.
 - Provides news for any source you want (to be a feature in future).
-- Provide the link for the youtube video of the news searched.
+- Provide the link for the youtube video of the news searched (if exists).
 - And many more features to be implemented in future.